-- 1. Dogs are to be brought to the Ellsworth Armory for the show only. - 2.
-Proof of current rabies and parvo vaccination signed by a licensed veterinarian must be presented to the Superintendent before the show to be able to compete. - 3.
-Any abuse of dogs on grounds or in the ring will result in disqualification. - 4.
-No dog in season will be allowed to show in either Showmanship or Obedience. - 5.
-Choke chain, soft training collar, and leather web leads are to be used for Obedience. - 6.
+- Obedience. - Choke chain, soft training collar, and leather web leads are to be used for Obedience. - 6.
 Once a 4-H member scores 170 points or greater with the same dog under two different judges, the member must advance to the next obedience level at the start of the next 4-H year.
-At any time that the leader, parent and member agree that the 4-H member and dog are ready to move to the next level, they may, but once that is done, they cannot regress back to a lower level. - 7.
+At any time that the leader, parent, and member agree that the 4-H member and dog are ready to move to the next level, they may, but once that is done, they cannot regress back to a lower level. - 7.
 Any dog fouling the ring will be an automatic white ribbon. - 8.
 Baiting dogs is not allowed. - 9.
-Arm bands will be issued at check-in prior to the show and will be worn on the left arm of the exhibitor. - 10.4-H members 9 years and older, who have met county qualifications with a qualifying score of at least 170 points for Obedience, or State Fair blue in Showmanship can compete in the State Fair 4-H Dog Show. - 11.
+Arm bands will be issued at check-in prior to the show and will be worn on the left arm of the exhibitor. - 10.
+4-H members 9 years and older, who have met county qualifications with a qualifying score of at least 170 points for Obedience, or State Fair blue in Showmanship can compete in the State Fair 4-H Dog Show. - 11.
 Dogs participating in all dog classes cannot be entered in the Pets Division. - 12.
 Exhibits shall reflect the care and concern that Kansans have for livestock, poultry, and companion animals.
 Animals experiencing illness, injury, or discomfort should be properly treated.
 Professional veterinary services will be available as needed.
-An animal may be removed in an emergency situation at the discretion of the veterinarian and/or division chair and/or extension agent.
+An animal may be removed in an emergency situation at the discretion of the veterinarian and/or division chair and/or extension agent. - 13.
+No parents talking to judge until ribbon placing awarded.